Side note: Monitor your containers with eBPF

 to support.
 However, Podman offers a mechanism to overcome this limitation.
 You

-can put your configuration into $HOME/.config/containers/registries.conf
+can put your configuration into $HOME/.config/containers/registries.conf, and

-it will take precedence over /etc/containers/registries.conf
+it will take precedence over /etc/containers/registries.conf.
+This requires no

 root privileges.

-Go ahead and create the $HOME/.config/containers/registries.conf
+Go ahead and create the $HOME/.config/containers/registries.conf file on your

 system: